-Simon Peter said to them, 'I'm going fishing.'
-They told him, 'We are also coming with you.'
-They immediately went out, and entered into the boat.
+Simon Peter said to them, "I'm going fishing."
+They told him, "We are also coming with you."
+They immediately went out and entered into the boat.
 That night, they caught nothing.
-John 21:3 WEB
+But when day had already come, Jesus stood on the beach; yet the disciples didn't know that it was Jesus.
+Jesus therefore said to them, "Children, have you anything to eat?"
+They answered him, "No." John 21:3-5 WEB.

-Earlier that evening, Peter told Jesus: 'If I must die with you, I will not deny You' (Mark 14:31).
-Then that night, Peter cursed, swore, and denied that he even knew Jesus three times (Mark 14:71).
+The Apostle Peter had told Jesus, "If I must die with you, I will not deny You" (Mark 14:31).
+Then, later that night, Peter cursed, swore, and denied that he even knew Jesus three times (Mark 14:71).
 Peter had failed the Lord Jesus and done the exact opposite of what he had promised Him.
-After weeping, sulking, and waiting a while, Peter then returned to his old way of life and what he did before he met Jesus: fishing.
-Peter thought that Jesus was done with him, that he had finally wrecked God's plan for his life.
+So, after weeping, sulking, and waiting a while, Peter returned to his old way of life and what he did before he met Jesus: fishing.
+Peter thought that Jesus was done with him.
+That he had somehow wrecked God's plan for his life.

-It is ok to fail, to fall, to stumble, to return to your old ways, but do not stay there.
+It's okay to fail, fall, stumble, and return to your old ways, but don't stay there.
 Get back up.
-Jesus restored Peter and He was never mad at him to begin with.
+Jesus restored Peter and was never mad at him anyway.
 Jesus understood what Peter went through because He was one of us (Hebrews 4:15).
-Jesus understands, just don't give up.
-You are going to make it, as long as you don't give up.
-The only one that can stop you from fulfilling your destiny, is you.
+Jesus understands; just don't give up trying.
+You will overcome if you don't give up.
+You are the only one that can stop you from fulfilling your destiny.
 Prayer: Heavenly Father, I thank You for being there for me.
-Draw my heart to You, consume me Lord and fill me with Your presence.
-Lead me out of the darkness and help me to see Your path clearly.
-God have mercy on me, a sinner, in the name of Jesus Christ I pray.
+Please draw my heart to You, consume me, Lord, and fill me with Your presence.
+Lead me out of the darkness, and help me clearly see Your path for me.
+God have mercy on me, a sinner.
+In the name of Jesus Christ, I pray.
+Amen!

 Read more at: www.refreshinghope.org